 GSA is responsible for two acquisition regulations:

-Federal Acquisition Regulation (FAR): The FAR was established to codify uniform policies for acquisition of supplies and services by executive agencies.
+Federal Acquisition Regulation: The FAR was established to codify uniform policies for acquisition of supplies and services by executive agencies.
 It is issued and maintained jointly, pursuant to the Office of Federal Procurement Policy (OFPP) Reauthorization Act, under the statutory authorities granted to the Secretary of Defense, Administrator of General Services and the Administrator, National Aeronautics and Space Administration.
 Statutory authorities to issue and revise the FAR have been delegated to the Procurement Executives in Department of Defense (DoD), GSA and National Aeronautics and Space Administration (NASA).

 The General Services Acquisition Policy Division writes and revises the GSAM.
 The Division establishes and implements acquisition policies for the agency to fulfill immediate and long term acquisition goals and priorities.
-View the GSAM Staff by Assignment for contacts.